teusH/MySense/MyDatacollector/README.md

 The output channel modules API is done via the module 'publish' routine.
 Routine arguments:
-- meta information (datagram count, sensor types, correction/calibration info, measurment unit info and id: project/serial).
+- meta information (datagram count, sensor types, correction/calibration info, measurement unit info and id: project/serial).
 See the module for MDEF details and examples.
 - data or measurement record.
 Example of MDEF format: `{"SHT31": [("temp",11.3,"C"),...]}'
 - artifacts list encountered by the data collector as eg "Forward data", malfunctioning sensors, out of band values, static values, etc.

 The datacollector uses a field name translation configuration tabel to translate sensor field names to the fields names as used in the MySQL database.
 E.g. translate 'temperature' to 'temp', 'RH' to 'rv', 'pressure' to 'luchtdruk', etc. Fields names are case independent.

 ## meta measurement kit data
-The MySQL database has a few tables to describe meta data for each measurment kit:
+The MySQL database has a few tables to describe meta data for each measurement kit:
 - 'Sensors': table with project/serial id's, location, sensor types configuration, operational info (active, in repair).
 The datacollector will complete info as eg geohash information, street, village, in repair when location if not the homelocation, installation home location, etc. on the fly.
 The datacollector uses a write throug cache to avoid too many accesses to the database server.
 - 'TTNtable': table with forwarding information to database, portals and project/serial match with TTN topic/device id.
 - 'SensorTypes': table with information about different sensor types of sensor manufacturers, sensor names, sensor correction